The overall message of this essay is about returning to a more spiritual way of life that is less

 The whole objective of self-development and self-transformation is to grow beyond the general state of being that is the standard level of development of the times.
 Those who follow this path become the pioneers who traverse The Valley of Shadows in advance.
 They transcend the limits of the present paradigm early by living in the next paradigm consciously and practically, while still being in the old paradigm at the same time.

 The Inner Growth Imperative

 The inner growth imperative will, one day, become as powerful as the outer growth imperative is today.
-To be in line with the new energy in advance, we would need to switch over from an external economic growth imperative – based on material and physical accumulation and consumption – to an internal self-realization growth imperative that is based on internal expansion and the accumulation of non-tangible inner-wealth.
+To be in line with the new energy in advance, we would need to partially switch over from an external economic growth imperative – based on material and physical accumulation and consumption – to an internal self-realization growth imperative that is based on internal expansion and the accumulation of non-tangible inner-wealth.